Updated May 13, 2020

 4. You can negotiate as a cash buyer

-While it’s fine to shop at a dealership for cars in your price range before you know what you want, you should research prices on websites like Kelley Blue Book before you negotiate.
+While it’s fine to shop for cars in your price range before you know what you want, you should research prices on websites like Kelley Blue Book before you negotiate.

-As a cash buyer with no need for financing through the dealership, you have the power.
-You already know what you can afford and you have a preapproved auto loan to prove it.
+With preapproval, you already know what you can afford and you have a auto loan to prove it.
 With that leverage, you’re in the ideal spot to get the car you want for a price you can afford.